lab-cosmo/pet-mad/README.md

 ## Fine-tuning

-PET-MAD can be fine-tuned using the [Metatrain](https://metatensor.github.io/metatrain/latest/advanced-concepts/fine-tuning.html) library.
+UPET models can be fine-tuned using the [Metatrain](https://metatensor.github.io/metatrain/latest/advanced-concepts/fine-tuning.html) library.